December 30, 2013

 Sharks and Ray Dry Encounter

-This is one thing that I look forward to experience but I was disappointed because no picture allowed and sila lang pwede magpicture, of course you have to pay.
+This is one thing that I look forward to experiencing but I was disappointed because no pictures allowed and sila lang pwede magpicture, of course you have to pay.
 We were able to touch the stingray but no souvenir picture.

 Back of the House